Neurology

 Current treatments include anticonvulsants, which can have significant tolerability issues and waning efficacy over time.
 Medically-refractory patients may be candidates for neurosurgical interventions, which are invasive and carry significant risks.

-Kriya is developing KRIYA‑748, a one-time gene therapy for trigeminal neuralgia that expresses a chemogenetically-gated ion channel and is administered as an injection into the trigeminal nerve, with the objective of reducing the frequency and severity of pain attacks.
+Kriya is developing KRIYA‑748, a potential one-time gene therapy for trigeminal neuralgia that expresses a chemogenetically-gated ion channel and is designed to be administered as an injection into the trigeminal nerve, with the objective of reducing the frequency and severity of pain attacks.
 Once expressed in the nerve, this channel is designed to selectively open in the presence of varenicline, an orally-administered small molecule that penetrates the central nervous system (CNS), leading to the passage of chloride ions and reduced excitation of target neurons.
 Varenicline is an FDA-approved generic medication for smoking cessation, originally marketed under the brand name “Chantix®”.

 Approach to Treating Trigeminal Neuralgia with Gene Therapy